 Please note: All students qualify for beginner’s language options on the basis of the H3 Irish entry requirement.

-Mature students: Candidates are assessed based on education, life and/or relevant work experience as demonstrated in the CAO Application and Statement of Interest.
-Candidates must also apply separately to sit the Mature Student Evaluation (MSE), and will be called for an Interview conducted in Irish.
+Applicants will be called for an Interview conducted in Irish.
 The Interview in Irish will consist of a conversation with staff in order to establish that the applicant is competent in Irish to a level sufficient to understand lectures, to partake in continuous assessment, and to undergo written examinations in Irish.
-Find out about the mature entry requirements here.

 Non-EU applicants are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
 In addition, where such applicants are non-native speakers of the English language they must satisfy the university of their competency in the English language.